pixie-io/docs.px.dev/content/en/05-use-case-tutorials/database-query-profiling.md

 > When the script opens, you’ll get an error indicating a value is missing for the `namespace` required argument.
 The UI denotes required script arguments with an asterisk after the argument name.

-2. Enter `px-sock-shop` for the required `namespace` argument: select the drop down arrow next to the `namespace` argument, type `px-sock-shop`, and hit enter.
+2. Enter `px-sock-shop` for the required `namespace` argument: select the drop down arrow next to the `namespace` argument, type `px-sock-shop`, and hit Enter.

 > This script shows a graph of all MySQL requests that pass through your cluster, with latency and throughput stats.
 Pixie captures all requests in which at least one endpoint is within the cluster.